McGill-DMaS/Kam1n0-Community/README.md

 # Installation

-The current distribution of the Kam1n0 IDA Pro plug-in is bundled with a local Kam1n0 engine.
+The current release of the Kam1n0 IDA Pro plug-in is bundled with a local Kam1n0 engine.
 In order to have it work properly, you need the following dependencies:

 * [Required] The latest x86 8.x JRE/JDK distribution from [Oracle](http://www.oracle.com/technetwork/java/javase/downloads/index.html) (x86).
 * [Required] The latest version of IDA Pro with the [idapython](https://code.google.com/p/idapython/) plug-in installed.
 The Python plug-in and runtime should have already been installed with IDA Pro.
 Re-install IDA Pro if necessary.